 The Platform Theatre complex at Central Saint Martins comprises four performance spaces and a bar.
 It’s constantly forging new partnerships between our students and the industry, nurturing collaborations across all disciplines.

-DCL’s public performances employ directors, set, costume, lighting and sound designers from the industry.
+Drama Centre’s public performances employ directors, set, costume, lighting and sound designers from the industry.
 The focus is on acting excellence but we make these shows as professional and engaging as possible when we show them to the public.

 We also host completely independent external events, including arts festivals like the London International Mime Festival, Dance Umbrella and the London International Festival of Theatre (LIFT).